Check your compass: The magnetic north pole is on the move

 The military depends on where magnetic north is for navigation and parachute drops, while NASA, the Federal Aviation Administration and U.S. Forest Service also use it.
 Airport runway names are based on their direction toward magnetic north and their names change when the poles moved.
 For example, the airport in Fairbanks, Alaska, renamed a runway 1L-19R to 2L-20R in 2009.

-The U.S. and United Kingdom tend to update the location of the magnetic north pole every five years in December, but this update came early because of the pole's faster movement.
+The U.S. National Oceanic and Atmospheric Administration and United Kingdom tend to update the location of the magnetic north pole every five years in December, but this update came early because of the pole's faster movement.

 The movement of the magnetic north pole "is pretty fast," Chulliat said.